What is a return-to-work program?

 You will keep receiving Temporary Income Benefits (as long as you are qualified*) if your doctor releases you to return to work with restrictions, but your employer doesn't have a job that meets your medical restrictions.

-If your employer makes you a bona fide offer of employment, and you choose not to take the offer, you may lose your Temporary Income Benefits.
+If your employer makes you a bona fide offer of employment that follows your doctor’s suggestions, and you choose not to take the offer, you may lose your Temporary Income Benefits.

 It is an employer's letter offering modified or alternate work to an employee within his/her medical restrictions.